 Students will also need a Horton Chromebook or personal tablet, laptop or access to a computer.
 Phones are too small for the work of this course.

 Co-op is a special kind of learning opportunity with a unique application process.
 Students who want to take Co-op 12 need to register online AND complete the steps of the application process included in the Co-op Application Packet.
-Pick up a packet from the office and follow the instructions.
-Registration for 2017-2018 is finished; however, highly independent and motivated students may be considered if there is space in the class.
+Please pay attention to the course registration presentations in February/March 2021 for information on how to apply for Co-op.